 Traditionally, pork jowls, cheeks, and the ears are typically used to make Sisig.
 If you have access to these and would like to attempt this version, I’d 100% recommend you doing so.

-- Substitutions: Other good options include pork butt or shoulder.
+- Substitutes: Other good options include pork butt or shoulder.
+You may also try shredded chicken, milkfish, or even tofu.

 Unsalted butter: We’ll be using butter in the sizzling plate when we eventually serve the Sisig to give it added richness.

-- Substitutions: Margarine is a good replacement, which is typically used in the Philippines for its accessibility and affordability.
+- Substitutes: Margarine is a good replacement, which is typically used in the Philippines for its accessibility and affordability.

 Calamansi: A native Philippine lemon, acidity from the calamansi will help to brighten up the dish and cut through the savoriness.
 You can purchase these either fresh or frozen in some Asian/Filipino groceries.